AngelaSheahan/rock-spock/README.md

-### FUTURE DEVELOPMENTS

-As a user, I want to be able to see highest score of the last 5 users of the game.
-- Scores will be in the form of how many Bronze, Silver and Gold trophies won.
-- Stores results in cookie created to store player name.
-Scorebord to be updated after 2 week?
-     - Source Json scorebord code.
-     - Add score code to Cookie.

 ### LEARNINGS
 - Mentor advised to re-write if/else statement in my JavaScript file as a Switch Statement.
 However on my research, I discovered that I cannot add multiple conditions as needed in each case, hence I had to leave my if/else statement.
 This runs correctly, so I am happy!

+### DEPLOYMENT

+### CITATION OF SOURCES

+### FUTURE FEATURES
+- Store highest score of the last 5 users of the game in database for player to see.
+- Scorebord to be updated after 2 week?
+     - Source Json scorebord code.
+- Option to play against another player instead of the computer.
+- Create a suite of games, commencing with the game, X and 0.